 Alberta Irrigation: Frequently Asked Questions

-Q: How much new land will be irrigated because of these projects?
+Q: How much new land will be irrigated because of this program?

 Q: How does a district expand its irrigated area?

 A: The process for expansion is governed by the Irrigation Districts Act (IDA).
 Each district has an expansion limit, which is the maximum number of irrigation acres it can have on its assessment roll.
 If a district wishes to increase its expansion limit, it must make information available to its irrigators regarding the impact of expansion on the available water supply for the irrigated area, hold one or more public meetings to discuss the proposed expansion, and hold a plebiscite in which existing irrigators vote in favor of or against the proposed change to the expansion limit.
 If a majority are in favor, then the district board can approve a bylaw increasing the expansion limit.

 Q: What regulatory approvals are required for these projects?